About the base

 HMAS Albatross, Naval Air Station Nowra, is the Navy's largest operational establishment with a long history of naval aviation support.
 It is home to Fleet Air Arm Headquarters and over 20 diverse resident units and aviation squadrons.

-Albatross is a truly tri-service unit.
+HMAS Albatross is a truly tri-service unit.
 It has significant input from Army, Navy and Air Force as well as the Australian Public Service and contracted services.
-The Fleet Air Arm Museum is located at Albatross.
+The Fleet Air Arm Museum is located at HMAS Albatross.

-Albatross is the unifying element that brings all resident units and workers together.
+HMAS Albatross is the unifying element that brings all resident units and workers together.
 It provides a regional identity and supports a culture which enables efficient achievement of individual and collective aims.
 This helps to promote Defence in the local Shoalhaven community.

-Albatross and its resident units operate on Yuin country and acknowledges the Wodi Wodi, Wandi Wandandian, Jerringa and Wreck Bay communities.
+HMAS Albatross and its resident units operate on Yuin country and acknowledges the Wodi Wodi, Wandi Wandandian, Jerringa and Wreck Bay communities.

 Access

-HMAS Albatross has 2 entry points.
+There are 2 entry points.
 The main entrance is located on the corner of Albatross Road and BTU Road.
 The alternate entrance on Braidwood Road is for access to Romeo Group squadrons only.

 Visiting hours